teevic80/PythonChallenge/README.md

 # PythonChallenge
-A list of my python challenges, from beginner upwards.
+This repository contains my python programs and tracks my progress from beginner going upwards